sweverett/Balrog-GalSim/README.md

 ## Balrog Config

 The global balrog config file is very similar to yaml config files used for GalSim.
 Check out the [GalSim demo page](https://github.com/GalSim-developers/GalSim/wiki/Tutorials) for lots of examples of how to use the yaml files and how they are translated to python scripts.
-The important parts are summarized in the comments of the example config [bal_config.yaml](https://github.com/sweverett/Balrog-GalSim/blob/master/config/bal_config.yaml).
+The important parts are summarized in the comments of the example config [bal_config.yaml](https://github.com/sweverett/Balrog-GalSim/blob/master/config/bal_config.yaml). (**Note**: You will need to change a few path names in the config file to work for your local machine!)

 However, note that a Balrog config will **not** run successfully if called by the `galsim` executable; it only houses the global simulation variables while the individual chip injections parameters are set during the `balrog_injection.py` script.
 Each tile produces its own complete multi-output yaml config file that is sent to `galsim` at the end of processing.